 The following Government Code sections and Title 2 Regulations provide authority for the preceding information in this chapter:

-- 82027.5 General Purpose Committee.
+82027.5 General Purpose Committee.

-- 85205 Political Party Committee.
+85205 Political Party Committee.

-- Limits on Contributions from Persons.
+85301 Limits on Contributions from Persons.

-- 85303 Limits on Contributions to Committees and Political Parties.
+85303 Limits on Contributions to Committees and Political Parties.

-- 85312 Communications to Members of an Organization.
+85312 Communications to Members of an Organization.

-- 85319.5 Return or Attribuition of Excessive Contributions

-- 85704 Prohibition on Earmarking.
+85704 Prohibition on Earmarking.

 Title 2 Regulation